MackinationsAi/gligen-gui_dark/README.md

 ## Cred

-This is my DARK fork version of mut-ex's great work.
-The original repo is [here](https://github.com/mut-ex/gligen-gui).
+This is my DARK forked version of mut-ex's great work.
+The original repo can be found [here](https://github.com/mut-ex/gligen-gui).